 Our mission is to protect life, property and the environment in Fort Erie: through education, prevention, investigation, training, rescue, fire suppression, dangerous goods containment and life support services.

-The Fort Erie Fire Department consists of five volunteer fire stations throughout the municipality and the head office, located at the Town of Fort Erie, Municipal Centre.
-Each of the five fire halls are run by the Volunteer District Chiefs in conjunction with the Fire Chief.
-Preferable contact to stations in non-emergency situations, is through the Fire Chief at the Municipal Centre at 905.871.1600, extension 2600.
-For more information about the fire halls, manpower and apparatus see the Stations section of the website.
+The Fort Erie Fire Department consists of five volunteer fire stations throughout the municipality and the head office, located at the Central Fire Station, 444 Central Avenue in Fort Erie.
+Each of the five fire stations is run by a volunteer District Fire Chief in conjunction with the Fire Chief.
+Contact to stations in non-emergency situations is through the Fire Chief at 905.871.1600, extension 2600.
+For more information about the fire stations, manpower and apparatus see the Stations section of the website.

-The Fire Chief manages a complement of 137 volunteer officers and firefighters as well as five full-time staff.
-He works with the CAO, in conjunction with Council to provide the necessary fire and life safety provisions for the Municipality.
+The Fire Chief manages a complement of approximately 140 volunteer officers and firefighters as well as eight full-time staff.
+He works with the CAO in conjunction with Town Council to provide the necessary fire and life safety provisions for the Municipality.
 The Fire Chief is also the Community Emergency Planning Coordinator.
 The total operating budget for the Fire Department is approximately $2.7 million.

 FIRE PREVENTION & EDUCATION

-Public Education is a definite priority to the Fort Erie Fire Department.
-About a dozen volunteer public educators are dedicated to that purpose, using our public safety trailer, extinguisher trainer and many more training techniques to educate.
-A volunteer public safety team has been assembled to assist in the door to door smoke alarm program called S.A.F.E (SMoke Alarms Fort Erie).
+Public Education is a priority to the Fort Erie Fire Department.
+About a dozen volunteer public educators are dedicated to that purpose, using our public safety trailer, extinguisher trainer and many more training techniques to educate the public.
+A volunteer public safety team has been assembled to assist in the door to door smoke alarm program called S.A.F.E (Smoke Alarms Fort Erie).
 Other events are Sparky's Community Safety Day and numerous school and festival visits.